Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

   - *Text*
   Enter the appropriate free text.
 The existing value can also be modified.

-  - [BOOK]
+  - [POST]
-  Click this button to book the edited booking.
+  Click this button to post the edited posting.

   - [DELETE]
-  Click this button to delete the selected booking.
+  Click this button to delete the selected posting.

   [comment]: <> (FEHLER: löschen hier nicht möglich! -> even though takeover not yet performed?
 Probably because it is linked to cash book/Kassenbuch?
 What is the use of this button here?
 RS FH)

   - [CLEAR]
-  Click this button to clear all entry line fields.
+  Click this button to clear all input line fields.

   - [SPLIT]
-  Click this button to split the selected booking.
+  Click this button to split the selected posting.

   [comment]: <> (Fehlermeldungen: beim klicking auf SPLIT -> Unbekannte Bankbuchung.
 Wenn man versucht, eine Splitbuchung zu machen -> Meldung: Gebucht und in rot "Umsatz, GegKonto, Datum oder Konto leer!
 Ungültiges Datum!"
 Alle Felder sind aber richtig ausgefüllt, jetzt zeigen sie aber alle 0, außer Beleg 1, GegKonto und Text)

   - [SAVE]
-  Click this button to take over the selected bookings.
+  Click this button to take over the selected postings.

 ### Bank data takeover

 [comment]: <> (This function is supposed to be deleted in a next release.
 Delete from here?
 Still in use? for how long?
 Worth completing it?
 RS FH/HG!)

-*Accounting > Select fiscal year > Book > Context menu EDIT > Menu entry Bank data takeover*
+*Accounting > Post > Context menu EDIT > Menu entry Bank data takeover*

   ![Bank data synchronizing](../../Assets/Screenshots/RetailSuiteAccounting/Book/BankDataSynchronizing.png "[Bank data synchronizing]")